oceanprotocol-archive/OEPs/3/README.md

 Throttling and spam prevention is done at the VM validation level in the keeper.
 TX's have fees attached, could have some Client-side PoW and invalid tx's won't get replicated by honest nodes.

+An detailed overview of the Ocean AGENT can be found in  [OEP-5/AGENT](../5/README.md)

 ## Components Interaction

 An Ocean Node can run all of those processes or any combination of them.